Mehak-4545/Starve-Free-Readers-Writers-Problem/README.md

 ﻿# Starve-Free Readers-Writers Problem

-In this pseudocode, a starve-free solution to the classical IPC Problem, the Readers-Writers Problem, has been proposed
+In this pseudocode, a starve-free solution to the classical IPC(Interprocess Communication) Problem, the Readers-Writers Problem, has been proposed.